Saturday, April 30, 2011

 Glowing Meat?

+In recent news, a certain shanghai resident has discovered to her dismay that there was an ominous glow coming from her kitchen.
+When she went to investigate it, she found that it was her slab of pork.
 No, this wasn't a case of radioactive meat.
 When she had bought it, it was just your average slab of meat from your average market (though how average a Shanghai meat market is can be debated).
 The slab of pork was left out on the kitchen table.
 Why is this fact important?
 Because it has been scientifically proven that meat, if stored in conditions that would make a porter-potty seem sanitary, can sometimes cause it to glow.
 What is the reason for this?
-Jason Best at Slashfood.com quotes in his article
+Jason Best at Slashfood.com quotes in his article " writers of Meat Hygiene name the likely culprit: phosphorescent bacteria, such as Pseudomonas...

 Wednesday, April 13, 2011